-In Turkey, national legislation supports the right of all children to receive education, including children whose families have sought international protection.
-Public schools are free of charge and all refugee children have the right to attend these schools.
-UNHCR works with its network of partner organizations to ensure that refugees are aware of these rights and are assisted with the procedures to be followed to enrol their children and benefit from available financial assistance programmes.
-UNHCR also works closely with the Ministry of National Education, in coordination with UNICEF, to support and complement their efforts to enroll refugee children in Turkish schools.
-As proficiency in Turkish is key to academic success, UNHCR works with the Ministry to ensure that children receive additional assistance in learning Turkish.
+In Turkey, national legislation supports the right of all children to receive an education, including children whose families have sought temporary and international protection.
+UNHCR works with its partners so that refugees are aware of these rights and are assisted with procedures to enroll their children.
+As proficiency in Turkish is key to academic success, UNHCR works closely with the Ministry of National Education to ensure that children receive additional assistance in learning Turkish.

-In addition, refugee students have also been awarded full scholarships to study at Turkish universities with UNHCR’s support.
-These scholarships cover the full duration of academic study towards a degree, provide monthly stipends to cover living expenses, and offer activities where students can meet and create peer support networks.
-Turkey hosts the largest DAFI programme (UNHCR’s worldwide scholarship programme), with over 800 scholarships having been awarded since the inception of the programme in Turkey in 2014.
-As refugees from countries other than Syria are expected to pay foreign student fees at universities, UNHCR introduced cash grants for these refugee students who have been accepted into degree programmes or who are currently enrolled in university programmes.
-Over 300 refugee students have already received assistance.
+UNHCR works in close coordination with the Higher Education Council and the Presidency for Turks Abroad and Related Communities (YTB) to facilitate access of refugee youth to higher education.
+Refugee students are also awarded scholarships to study at Turkish universities through UNHCR’s support.
+Turkey hosts the largest DAFI programme (UNHCR’s worldwide scholarship programme).
+As refugees from countries other than Syria are expected to pay foreign student fees at universities, UNHCR supports refugee students who have been accepted into degree programmes or who are currently enrolled in university programmes with cash grants.